Stink bugs have caused widespread disruption for buyers and sellers importing plant and equipment into New Zealand.

 MPI also intends to refine some of the off-shore management requirements under the existing import standard for vehicles.

-You can find out more about the proposal and give your feedback here.
+You can find out more about the plans here.